mollohq/QmlNativeWebView/README.md

 - Seamless integration with Qt/QML applications
 - Supports Qt 6.7 and above
 - Works on Windows (using WebView2 Edge engine) and macOS (using WebKit)
-- No *nix support currently, since I don't use it, but contributions are welcome
+- No *nix support currently, but contributions are welcome

 ## Why?

-We needed to show web content in our application [Mollo](https://github.com/mollo), and developed this since we didn't want to bundle Chromium in our app just to show some web content.
+We needed to show web content in our application [Mollo](https://mollo.io), and developed this since we didn't want to bundle Chromium in our app just to show some web content.

 ## Requirements